nikolaosfragkoulis/Gaming/README.md

 ## Documentation - Steps Taken to Reach the Final Solution

 1. **Data Ingestion and Preparation**
-    ##Raw Data:
+    ## Raw Data:
     We began with raw football data provided in CSV format stored in the football_datasets/ folder.

-Encoding Considerations:
+    ## Handling Different Encodings:
-Since CSV files can have various encodings, we implemented a robust data ingestion process that attempts to read the CSV files using UTF-8, Latin-1, and Windows-1252 encodings to ensure all files are read correctly.
+    Since CSV files can have various encodings, , we implemented a robust data ingestion process that attempts to read the CSV files using UTF-8, Latin-1, and Windows-1252 encodings to ensure all files are read correctly.

 ## Folder Structure